12 min read

 C, it will be looked up in its base classes (only

-A in the above example, although Python supports multiple inheritance).
+A in the above example, although Python supports multiple inheritances).
 In other words,

 C doesn’t have its own